Key Learning Points

-Spleen qi does more than this: it clears out the garbage, and transports whatever is needed to its destination.
+Spleen qi does more than this: it clears out the garbage, and transports both garbage and new blood to their proper destinations.
 It’s like a universal factotum: clears out the mess and refurbishes the body, builds muscles and healthy flesh.

 In particular, it clears Damp and creates energy.

 Chronic fatigue syndrome sufferers have little energy, and they have plenty of heaviness.
-So Spleen qi is usually involved.
+So that again involves Spleen qi.

 That isn’t all, unfortunately.
 Because of frequent previous infections, chronic fatigue syndrome sufferers may have a form of residual heat, like a fever that was never properly resolved.
 It hangs around, quiescent, weakening you when you’re already down.
-If present, this shows up on the tongue which is redder (from the heat) than normal in the middle and rear, as well as being swollen (from damp).
+If present, this shows up on the tongue which is redder (from the heat) than normal in the middle and rear, and is swollen (from damp).

-This quiescent fever arises in chronic fatigue syndrome acupuncture theory because earlier infections were prevented from running their full course, often due to the use of antibiotics.
+This quiescent fever arises in chronic fatigue syndrome acupuncture theory because during earlier infections, antibiotics stopped the fevers from running their full course.

 Even that isn’t all.
 Because of the ongoing nature of the pattern of disease (Damp and Heat accumulating over the years, starting with mucus as a child, glandular fever in the teens, frequent use of antibiotics, compounded by worry and haste later on) the body’s source of ‘fire in the belly’ runs down.